Hugh Mackail: Early life

 Hugh Mackail, a martyr of the covenant, was born about 1640.
 He studied, with a view to the church, at the University of Edinburgh, under the care of his uncle, one of the ministers of that city, and was afterwards, for some time, chaplain to Sir James Stuart of Coltness, then lord provost of Edinburgh.
 Around 1649 he is thought to have converted the young teacher Katherine Collace.
 In 1661, he was licensed to preach, being then in his twenty-first year.

-On the 1 September 1662, when 400 presbyterian ministers were about to be driven from their charges for non-compliance with episcopacy, he delivered a discourse in the High Church of Edinburgh, from the Song of Solomon, i.
-7, in which, speaking of the many persecutions to which the cause of religion had been subjected in all ages, he said that "the church and people of God had been persecuted both by an Ahab on the throne, a Haman in the state, and a Judas in the church."
+On the 1 September 1662, when 400 presbyterian ministers were about to be driven from their charges for non-compliance with episcopacy, he delivered a discourse in the High Church of Edinburgh, from the Song of Solomon, Chapter 1, verse 7, in which, speaking of the many persecutions to which the cause of religion had been subjected in all ages, he said that "the church and people of God had been persecuted both by an Ahab on the throne, a Haman in the state, and a Judas in the church."
 In those troublous days, such an illustration was sure to find an application, whether the preacher meant it or not, parallel to the times.
 Accordingly, the Ahab on the throne was considered to be Charles II, and Middleton and Archbishop Sharp took the Haman and Judas to themselves.
 A few days thereafter a party of horse was sent to apprehend him, but he escaped, and went to his father's house in the parish of Liberton.
 Soon after, he took refuge in Holland, where he remained four years, during which time he studied.